eisBlume0901/Beginner_NodeJS_ExpressJS/README.md

 node index.js - starts the server on the specified port npm start - if a start script is defined in package.json
 - check package.json scripts if the start variable is defined by "node index.js" or another file

+To initialize gitignore, run:

+npx gitignore node - creates a .gitignore file with Node.js specific ignores git init - initializes a new git repository in the current directory